groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.9-release-notes.md

 }
 ```

-Please note, that the option for excluding fonts, is available **since the version 17.9** and currently **works only for email documents**.
-We are planning to extend support for this feature for all document types where it is applicable in the upcoming releases.

-Please note that, currently, not all document types support adding fonts into HTML, but we are planning to extend this feature to work with every document where it is applicable, in the upcoming releases.
+{{< alert style="info" >}}Please note, that the option for excluding fonts, is available since the version 17.9 and currently works only for email documents.
+We are planning to extend support for this feature for all document types where it is applicable in the upcoming releases.{{< /alert >}}{{< alert style="info" >}}Please note that, currently, not all document types support adding fonts into HTML, but we are planning to extend this feature to work with every document where it is applicable, in the upcoming releases.{{< /alert >}}

 ### Rendering Document into Responsive HTML

-Since the version 17.9, this feature is extended to support MS Visio documents, SVG images, MS Word, Open Office Text and Rich Text Format documents.
+{{< alert style="info" >}}Since the version 17.9, this feature is extended to support MS Visio documents, SVG images, MS Word, Open Office Text and Rich Text Format documents.{{< /alert >}}

 Set **EnableResponsiveRendering****\= true** to get responsive html representations.